Sébastien Le Prestre, Marquis of Vauban: Personal life and death

 In 1660, Vauban married Jeanne d'Aunay d'Epiry (ca 1640–1705); they had two daughters, Charlotte (1661–1709) and Jeanne Françoise (1678–1713), as well as a short-lived infant son.
 He also had a long-term relationship with Marie-Antoinette de Puy-Montbrun, daughter of an exiled Huguenot officer, usually referred to as 'Mademoiselle de Villefranche.'

-Vauban died in Paris on 30 March 1707; buried near his home in Bazoches, his grave was destroyed during the French Revolution.
-In 1808, Napoleon I ordered his heart reburied in Les Invalides, resting place for many of France's most famous soldiers.
+Vauban died in Paris on 30 March 1707; he was buried near his home in Bazoches.
+His grave was destroyed during the French Revolution.
+In 1808, Napoleon I ordered his heart reburied in Les Invalides, the resting place of many of France's most famous soldiers.